Frequently Answered Questions

 Mosley, Shelley, Anna Caggiano and John Charles.
 "The 'self-weeding' collection: The ongoing problem of library theft, and how to fight back".
 Library Journal v121n17 (Oct 15, 1996): 38-40

 O'Neill, Edward T. and Wesley L. Boomgaarden.
 "Book Deterioration and Loss: Magnitude and Characteristics in Ohio Libraries."
 Library Resources & Technical Services.
 39, no. 4, (1995): 394 ff.

 Stack, Michael J. "Library Theft Detection Systems--Future Trends and Present Strategies."
 Library and Archival Security 14:2 (1998), p.
 25-37.

 Van Gemert, Edward V. "Where have all the 'lost' books gone?"
 College & Research Libraries News v57n9 (Oct 15, 1996): 38-40

 Divisions are membership units focusing on specific types of libraries or library services; ALA has eleven divisions.
 Most ALA Offices are units which address broad interests and issues of concern to ALA members, while the others serve the needs of ALA staff.
 Offices do not have members, but the former are advised by member advisory committees.
 ALA has twenty-five offices in all.
-Round tables are membership units that promote specific fields or areas of librarianship outside the scope of the divisions; ALA has eighteen round tables.
+Round tables are membership units that promote specific fields or areas of librarianship outside the scope of the divisions; ALA has twenty round tables.

 How do I register for ALA's online courses, such as the ones being offered by AASL, ACRL, ASCLA, YALSA, PLA, and RUSA?
 How can I find out when ALA division conferences and forums, institutes, symposiums, live webinars, and other events will be held?